-If you’ve suffered awork-related injury or illness, this is the payout guide that sets out what you need to know.
-In NSW, you are entitled to claim workers compensation for lost wages while you’re unable to work, medical and rehabilitation expenses and travel costs for attending your treatment appointments.
+If you’ve suffered a work-related injury or illness, this Workers Compensation Payout Guide for NSW outlines everything you need to know.
+In NSW, you may be entitled to workers compensation payouts that cover lost wages while you’re unable to work, medical and rehabilitation expenses, and travel costs for attending treatment appointments.
+Learn how much you can get for workers comp and understand your WorkCover payout options.

-Depending on the extent of your injury and its whole person impairment rating, you may also be entitled to receive a lump sum payment known as a lump sum claim.
-If your injuries are assessed at meeting the required threshold, you may also be entitled to a workers compensation settlement, known as a work injury damages or common law claim.
+Depending on the extent of your injury and its Whole Person Impairment (WPI) rating, you may be eligible for a workers compensation lump sum payment, also known as a lump sum claim.
+If your injuries meet the required threshold, you could also qualify for a workers compensation settlement, such as a work injury damages claim or a common law claim.

-While there are numerous factors that determine the amount of compensation you may be entitled to claim, our specialised workers compensation lawyers can give you clear legal advice to help you understand your rights and access your entitlements to get your life back on track.
-You are not required and not liable to pay for any of our legal costs and disbursements for your workers compensation claim.
+Several factors influence the workers compensation payout you may receive, but our specialised workers compensation lawyers can provide clear legal advice tailored to your situation.
+We’re here to help you understand your rights, access your entitlements, and regain control of your life.
+Plus, you won’t be required to pay any legal costs or disbursements for your workers compensation claim.

-When you make a workers compensation claim, you may be able to claim:
+When you make a workers compensation claim, you may be able to get:

 Entitlements: